Less Survivable Cancers Taskforce

 The Less Survivable Cancers Taskforce was set up by six charities that identified a marked difference in the survival rates for different cancer types.

-The Less Survivable Cancers Taskforce is campaigning to double five-year survival for each of the six less survivable cancers.
+The Less Survivable Cancers Taskforce is campaigning to double the five-year survival for each of the six less survivable cancers.
 These cancers have a collective five-year survival of only 14%.
 We want the Government and NHS England to commit to doubling survival to 28% by 2029.

-Watch Anna Jewell, the Chair of the Less Survivable Cancers Taskforce, and Steve Metcalfe, oesophageal cancer survivor and Guts UK supporter, discuss the Taskforce aims on Sky News on 5th September 2018, the campaign’s launch day.
+Watch Anna Jewell, the Chair of the Less Survivable Cancers Taskforce, and Steve Metcalfe, oesophageal cancer survivor and Guts UK supporter, discuss the Taskforce’s aims on Sky News on 5th September 2018, the campaign’s launch day.

-On the 6th September the Less Survivable Cancers Taskforce held an event in Parliament to engage MPs and peers about the importance of the proposed target and to seek their support.
+On 6th September, the Less Survivable Cancers Taskforce held an event in Parliament to engage MPs and peers about the importance of the proposed target and to seek their support.
 The event allowed LSCT campaigners, patients and their family members to discuss the importance of improving the research resources for the long term and to distribute a copy of their Cancer Plan Submission to NHS England, which was also presented to NHS England representatives on 13th September, during a meeting for all stakeholders.